The popularity of wireless devices has had some unintended – and sometimes deadly – consequences.

 While there is no national ban on texting or using a wireless phone while driving, many states are taking action, according to the non-profit Governors Highway Safety Association (GHSA):

-• 25 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, and Guam have banned drivers from hand-held phone use while driving.
+• 34 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, the Northern Mariana Islands, and Guam have banned drivers from hand-held phone use while driving.

-• 48 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, and Guam have banned texting while driving for all drivers.
+• 49 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, the Northern Mariana Islands, and Guam have banned texting while driving for all drivers.

-For more information on state laws, visit the Governors Highway Safety Association.
+For more information on state laws, visit the Governors Highway Safety Association (GHSA).

 For more information and statistics about wireless devices and driving, visit https://www.nhtsa.gov/risky-driving/distracted-driving.